LispCookbook/cl-cookbook/hashes.md

 "Key does not exist"
 ~~~

-But note that this does _not_ work if NIL is amongst the values that you want to store in the hash.
+But note that this does _not_ work if `nil` is amongst the values that you want to store in the hash.

 ~~~lisp
 ;;; continued from above